-These instruments are traded over-the-counter with first-rate banking counterparts.
-The Group does not engage in financial transactions in a speculative perspective or in a transaction whose associated risk cannot be quantified at their outset, i.e. the Group never sells assets it does not possess or does not know it will subsequently possess.
+These instruments are traded over-the-counter with first-rate banking counterparties.
+The Group does not engage in financial transactions in a speculative perspective or in transactions whose associated risk cannot be quantified at their outset, i.e. the Group never sells assets it does not possess or does not know it will subsequently possess.